(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group website,2 and ClinicalTrials.gov3,4)

 Status: This study has been completed.

-Purpose: The purpose of this study was to evaluate the safety and effectiveness of multiple lexgenleucel-T on levels and .8
+Study Purpose: The purpose of this open-label study was to evaluate the safety and effects of repeated lexgenleucel-T infusions on viral load and CD4 counts.

-Selected Study Results: Results published in the journal Blood (2013) showed that infusions of lexgenleucel-T were associated with decreases in viral load after an of ART.
-After lexgenleucel-T infusions, CD4 counts increased; however, during ART treatment interruption, participants’ CD4 counts decreased significantly from compared to participants who did not undergo treatment interruption.
-The infusions of lexgenleucel-T were found to be safe with no treatment-related serious side effects.9
+Selected Study Results: Results published in the journal Blood (2013) showed that infusions of lexgenleucel-T were associated with decreases in viral load set points after an analytical treatment interruption of ART.
+After lexgenleucel-T infusions, CD4 counts increased; however, during ART treatment interruption, participants’ CD4 counts decreased significantly from baseline compared to participants who did not undergo treatment interruption.
+The infusions of lexgenleucel-T were found to be safe with no treatment-related serious adverse events (SAEs).9

 Additional Published Material: